 Three Great Opportunities to Promote Your Business

-As with any marketing initiative, before you jump head first into a LinkedIn marketing program, you’ll want to make sure that you’ve got a well baked commercial real estate marketing plan.
+As with any commercial real estate marketing initiative, before you jump head first into a LinkedIn marketing program, you’ll want to make sure that you’ve got a well baked real estate social media plan.
 A marketing plan will help to ensure that your LinkedIn marketing efforts are working with other social media efforts (LinkedIn and Twitter have a great synergy) as well as with all of your other marketing efforts.
-LinkedIn should be just one part of your overall lead generation program and it should complement your on-going email, postcards and newsletters programs.
+LinkedIn should be just one part of your overall lead generation program and it should complement your on-going email marketing, real estate postcards and real estate newsletter programs.
 Don’t be afraid to build out your plan for 6 months or more, you’ll want time to monitor and analyze your results and then adjust, test and refine your strategy